evelynchinchankar/evelynchinchankar/README.md

 # Portfolio

 ## About Me
 Hey there!
-I'm Evelyn Chinchankar, a senior at Westchester Academy for International Studies in Houston, Texas.
-I am currently in my fourth year of programming and in pursuit of an IB Diploma.
-Over my four years with coding, I've worked with Python, JavaScript, HTML, CSS & PHP.
+I'm Evelyn Chinchankar, a sophomore at the Univeristy of Texas at Austin studying biomedical engineering, with a keen interest in computer science.
+I am currently in my sixth year of programming and am in the process of obtaining an Elements of Computing Certificate from UT.
+Over my years coding, I've worked with Python, JavaScript, C++, MATLAB, HTML, CSS & PHP.

 ## How does this portfolio work?
-Over my high school career, I've compiled my computer science work here on GitHub.
-My Free Coding section is work I've done outside of school or not directly for a computer science class.
+Throughout high school, I compiled my computer science work here on GitHub, both to highlight my work and demonstrate my development within computer science.
+My Free Coding section is work I did outside of school or not directly for a computer science class.
 After that, all my work is divided by the scholastic year I made it.
 Enjoy!

 If you have any questions, comments, or concerns, feel free to email me @ evelynchinchankar@gmail.com !